pingcap/tidb-operator/en/deploy-on-aws-eks.md

 ---
 title: Deploy TiDB on AWS EKS
-summary: Learn how to deploy a TiDB cluster on AWS EKS.
+summary: Learn how to deploy a TiDB cluster on AWS Elastic Kubernetes Service (EKS).
 aliases: ['/docs/tidb-in-kubernetes/dev/deploy-on-aws-eks/']
 ---